gallettilance/FRP-counters/README.md

 # Fun FRP counters

-Getting some Functional Reactive Programming practice by building some counters/animations of lazy versions of math/stats functions
+Getting some Functional Reactive Programming practice by building some counters/buttons in a memoized and lazy style

 http://gallettilance.org/FRP/FRP-Practice.html